DanielLepold/electric-power-prediction/README.md

 various regression techniques and provides insights into the relationships between input variables and the target variable (PE).

-## Usage

-### Requirements
-Python 3.9
-Required Python packages
-### Installation
-No installation is required.
-Simply clone or download the repository and run the Python script.

 ### Command Line Arguments
 The application accepts the following command line arguments: